Skip to main content

 openclaw dashboard

-This opens http://127.0.0.1:18789/ in your default browser.
-If you are running the gateway on a remote server, see Remote access to reach it securely.
+This opens http://127.0.0.1:18789/.
+If the gateway runs on a remote server, see Remote access.

 If the control panel loads and you can send a test message, your gateway is ready.